 Principal Trombone, San Francisco Symphony

 Timothy Higgins was appointed to the position of Principal Trombone of the San Francisco Symphony by Michael Tilson Thomas in 2008.
 He was previously the acting Second Trombonist with the National Symphony Orchestra in Washington, DC.
-Mr. Higgins, a Houston native, has a Bachelor’s degree in Music Performance from Northwestern University and has performed with the Milwaukee Symphony, Virginia Symphony, Chicago Symphony, Civic Orchestra of Chicago, Music of the Baroque, Grand Teton Music Festival, Sun Valley Summer Symphony, Washington National Opera, and Baltimore Symphony.
-His principal teachers have been Michael Mulcahy (Chicago Symphony), Michael Warny (Houston Grand Opera) and Royce Landon (Des Moines, Iowa).
-He has participated in music festivals with the Roundtop Music Festival, the National Repertory Orchestra, and the Tanglewood Music Center.
+Mr. Higgins, a Houston native, has a Bachelor’s Degree in Music Performance from Northwestern University and has performed with the Chicago Symphony, New York Philharmonic, Los Angeles Philharmonic, Milwaukee Symphony, Baltimore Symphony, Music of the Baroque, Aspen Music Festival, Grand Teton Music Festival, Sun Valley Music Festival and Washington National Opera.
+His principal teachers have been Michael Mulcahy (Chicago Symphony), Michael Warny (Houston Grand Opera), and Royce Landon (Des Moines, Iowa).

-As a teacher, Timothy been a faculty member of the Pokorny Seminar since 2012, and is currently on faculty at the San Francisco Conservatory of Music and Northwestern University.
-He has also led masterclasses in Japan, China, Canada and the United States, including classes at the Royal Conservatory in Toronto, the New World Symphony, and the Juilliard School of Music.
+As a teacher, Mr. Higgins is currently on the faculty at the San Francisco Conservatory of Music and has been a faculty member the Pokorny Seminar at Northwestern University since 2012, the Aspen Music Festival since 2018 and the Pacific Music Festival.
+He has led masterclasses in Australia, China, Canada, Japan, and the United States, including classes at the Royal Conservatory in Toronto, the New World Symphony, Vanderbilt University, the Manhattan School of Music, and the Juilliard School of Music.